cashhollister2u/cashhollister2u/README.md

        - A social media clone with the purpose to share stocks the user is interested in, follow other users, and send messages between users
        - tauri/Nextjs frontend user interface
-       - utilizes jwt auth, simplistic RSA message encryptrion, rust parrallel processing
+       - utilizes jwt auth, simplistic RSA message encryptrion, rust parrallel processing, websockets
        - Django backend
             - Nginx
             - gunicorn